Home...

 • Make sure that all five foot arches are forming, and that the foot does not role in or out.

-The author has argued elsewhere that shoed feet are responsible for many of the musculoskeletal ills of modern western civilization(2).
+The author has argued elsewhere that shoed feet are responsible for many of the musculoskeletal ills of modern humanity(2).
 Just two comments will be made here:

-• Orthotic inserts are used (quite successfully) to treat a variety of musculoskeletal conditions.
-If the foot could use some of its 50 or so muscles to form the natural arch for itself, there would be less need to rely upon shoe inserts.
+• Orthotic inserts are used (successfully but they do compromise speed and agility) to treat a variety of musculoskeletal conditions.
+If the human foot could use some of its 50 or so muscles to form the natural arch for itself, there would be no need rely upon shoe inserts.

 Reference